What is a Homebuyers Survey Report?

 • Fireplaces, chimneys and flues

 A RICS report is not the only option.
-There are two other accrediting bodies for surveyors, SAVA – Surveyors and Valuers Accreditation (UK accreditation scheme for surveyors & valuers of residential property) and RPSA (Residential Property Surveyors Association), who each offer different surveys administered by residential property surveyors, similar to RICS.
+There are two other accrediting bodies for surveyors: Surveyors and Valuers Accreditation (SAVA) and Residential Property Surveyors Association (RPSA).
+Each offers different surveys administered by property surveyors, similar to RICS.
 Also, some surveyors offer their own equivalent of the RICS Home Survey Level 2, which may include more information.

-Amber – Defects that need repairing or replacing but are not considered to be serious or urgent.
+Condition Rating 2 – defects that need repairing or replacing but are not considered serious or urgent.

-The report is written in a way that is easy to understand and without difficult jargon.
+The report is written in a way that is easy to understand and without complex jargon.

 What to do if your survey uncovers problems?

-If these or any other issues occur, discuss them in detail with your surveyor and check how much it might cost to fix.
-Obtain a quote from a builder or engineer for fixing the issue.
-Then use these estimates to renegotiate the sale price or request the issue to be fixed prior to completing the sale.
+Discuss any issues with your surveyor and check how much fixing might cost.
+Obtain a quote from a builder or engineer for fixing the problem.
+Then, use these estimates to renegotiate the sale price or request the issue be resolved before completing the sale.
+For example, if damp is identified, you would get a quote for damp proofing and deduct the cost from the property’s price to renegotiate the price.

 How much does a homebuyers survey cost?

-A Homebuyers inspection takes between 2 to 4 hours to complete.
+A Homebuyers Survey takes between 2 to 4 hours to complete.
 Typically, you will receive your report within 3-5 working days.

 What are the other types of house survey?